 What is a city without some secrets?
 Be sure to visit the Vlaaikensgang, a medieval alleyway dating back to 1591.
 This beautiful secret street, which is accessed via a door (Oude Koornmarkt 16) that does not stand out so much, is a quiet hidden place that many tourists don’t know about.

 People still live here, so it’s paramount to be considerate.
 Be sure to admire the locks, some of which were designed to make it easier to fit the key in after a lot of Belgian beer…

-For a vegan friendly meal, head to Greenway Antwerpen for a delicious veggie burger at a reasonable price.
+For a vegan-friendly meal, head to Greenway Antwerpen for a delicious veggie burger at a reasonable price.

 How can you miss the Grote Markt in Antwerpen?
-The buildings, including 16th century guildhouses, are extremely extravagant.
+The buildings, including 16th-century guild houses, are extremely extravagant.
 The house with the horse on top dates back to 1580 and is called Het Pand van Spanje although the exterior refers to St. George.
 Even if you stop here just for a few moments, admire the town hall, which dates back to the 1560s.

 Het Elfde Gebod

 …When was the last time you were at church?
 You might be ready for the confessional or a delicious honey beer after stepping into Elfde Gebod, one of the most unique cafes that I’ve visited.
 Their housemade beers, especially the Elfde Gebod Honing/Honey, are good.
-We had snacks, including frites and trappist bitterballen here, which were delicious.
+We had snacks, including fries and trappist bitterballen here, which were delicious.

 Elfde Gebod was first recommended to me by a friend who considers this one of his favorite places to get a beer in Antwerp.
 I usually tell friends who are visiting Antwerp for the first time that you just need to go in–to believe it.
 The cafe is full of religious statues and crazy religious art and it’s an experience sitting down for a beer.
 Arrive early as it’s popular.